eoas-ubc/eoas_hpc_edu/Readme.md

-# This repo contains a jupyter-book along with the docker-compose.yml and Dockerfiles needed
+# EOAS python tutorials

-  to build and bring up 5 containers to view the book and run the example notebooks.
+This repo contains a jupyter-book along with the docker-compose.yml and Dockerfiles needed to build and bring up 5 containers to view the book and run the example notebooks.

 # To run the examples